-On February 20, 2025, the Company announced the completion of the geophysical processing and 3D modelling of helicopter-borne electromagnetic data from the Z-Axis Tipper Electromagnetic system ("ZTEM") survey conducted in October 2024 at its Phoenix Silver Property.
+On February 20, 2025, the Company announced the completion of the geophysical processing and 3D modelling of helicopter-borne electromagnetic data from the ZTEM survey conducted in October 2024 at its Phoenix Silver Property.

 The survey and processing were done by Geotech Ltd. ("Geotech").
 Geotech's processing, 3D-modelling, and targeting analysis have identified several significant anomalies potentially related to copper and silver mineralization.
 Anomalies identified include two priority copper targets and five priority silver targets, all recommended for further exploration.